Iritis

 Certain genes may make it more likely that you will get iritis.

 Having a health problem that can cause iritis may raise your risk as well.
-Being female raises your risk for certain kinds of autoimmune diseases linked to iritis.
+People assigned female at birth are at greater risk for certain kinds of autoimmune diseases linked to iritis.

 What are the symptoms of iritis?

 You may have symptoms in one or both eyes.
-These can range from mild to severe.
+They can range from mild to severe.
 Symptoms of iritis may include:

 You may have only 1 case of iritis.
 You may be more likely to have repeated cases if you have an underlying inflammatory disease.
 Your eye symptoms may tend to be more severe as well.